-Research 120 points (study must be continuous) NURSING 796 Thesis (120 points, must have completed an approved research methods course prior to entering the programme) OR NURSING 797 Research Portfolio (120 points, must have completed an approved research methods course prior to entering the programme) OR NURSING 790 Research Portfolio (90 points) + NURSING 782 Research Methods in Nursing and Health (30 points, or equivalent research course) What does Masters Research entail?
+Research 120 points (study must be continuous).
+NURSING 799 A/B Thesis (120 points, must have completed an approved research methods course prior to entering the programme) OR NURSING 798 A/B Research Portfolio (120 points, must have completed an approved research methods course prior to entering the programme) OR NURSING 791 A/B Research Portfolio (90 points) + NURSING 782 Research Methods in Nursing and Health (30 points, or equivalent research course) What does masters research involve?
 For both the research portfolio and the thesis, you will be assisted by a supervisor from the School of Nursing.
-What is a 90-point Research Portfolio?
-A research portfolio represents a coherent, rigorous research-based collection of linked scholarly work related to a specified area of specialisation or scope of practice.
+What is a 90 point research portfolio?
+A research portfolio represents a coherent, rigorous, research-based collection of linked scholarly work related to a specified area of specialisation or scope of practice.
 It will be about 30,000 words in length (including tables, figures and references).
-The portfolio is presented for examination at the completion of the work in the same manner as a thesis.
+The portfolio is presented for examination at the completion of the work, in the same manner as a thesis.
 A research portfolio must address a clearly articulated research question and include a rationale for all elements of the portfolio.
-The portfolio may include one or more of: a critical review of literature; one or two small studies or clinical projects, or maybe an audit of a taught course related to the area of study.
-Normally the portfolio will require the collection of primary data through interviewing, survey, documents etc. A portfolio may include a rework of a conference presentation and/or paper prepared for publication.
-What is a 120-point Masters Thesis?

-A 120-point thesis is conducted over one academic year (full-time) or two years (parttime) and represents one full-time year's work.
+The portfolio may include a critical review of literature, an audit of a taught course related to the area of study, or one or two small studies or clinical projects.
+Normally the portfolio will require the collection of primary data through interviewing, survey, documents.
+A portfolio may include a rework of a conference presentation and/or paper prepared for publication.
+What is a 120 point masters thesis?
+A 120 point thesis can be conducted over one academic year (full-time) or two years (parttime).
+It is recommended that students use the part-time option.
 Length will vary with the nature of the topic, but it is expected that most theses will be about 40,000 words (including tables, figures and references).
 The learning outcome of a thesis is that the student demonstrates an ability to conduct research that makes an original contribution to knowledge.
 The thesis should provide a coherent and competently organised document forming a conclusive piece of work.
-The thesis will include the rationale for the study, a review of the relevant literature, the research question, aim and objectives, methodology, findings and discussion, including the study's implications and recommendations for theory and/or practice.
-Contact postgradnursing@auckland.ac.nz Please contact the School of Nursing to discuss your master's plan before applying for the programme.
-Option 2: Master of Nursing (Taught) Structure/content:
+The thesis will include the rationale for the study, a review of the relevant literature, the research question, aim and objectives, methodology, findings and discussion.
+It will also include the study's implications and recommendations for theory and/or practice.
+Option 2: Master of Nursing (taught) Structure/content:

 Taught 120 points (study does not have to be continuous, but needs to be completed within the timeframes stipulated on page 5).

-NURSING 795 Dissertation (60 points)
+• NURSING 795 Dissertation (60 points)

 AND

-• 60 points from page 27
+• 60 points from (page 27)

 OR

 30 points from either: